Skip to content

 Director of DS3 Laboratory, Assistant Research Professor

-Dr. Megan Stubbs-Richardson is an Assistant Research Professor at the Social Science Research Center (SSRC) of Mississippi State University.
-She directs the Data Science for Social Sciences (DS3) Laboratory at the SSRC and is leading one of the missions of the laboratory to identify victimization patterns via social media analytics.
-Megan has been a PI or Co-PI on projects funded by the National Science Foundation (NSF), National Institute of Justice (NIJ), and the Department of Defense (DoD).
-She has been conducting social media data analyses at the SSRC since 2012.
-In her research, she uses novel digital data (e.g., Social Media, Google Correlate, Ngram, Google Street View) to examine societal trends, crime patterns, and changes in the use of various crime prevention techniques.
-She has additionally led a team to identify emotions expressed throughout the COVID-19 pandemic using 10 social media and forum platforms for an NSF funded project.
-Megan is also interested in school safety research regarding bullying victimization, perpetration, and responses to bullying in both online and offline settings.
+Dr. Megan Stubbs-Richardson is an Assistant Research Professor at the Social Science Research Center.
+She directs the Data Science for Social Sciences Laboratory at the SSRC and is leading one of the missions of the laboratory to identify victimization patterns via social media analytics.
+Megan has been a PI or Co-PI on projects funded by the National Science Foundation (NSF), National Institute of Justice (NIJ), Bureau of Justice Assistance (BJA), and the Department of Defense (DoD).
+She has conducted social media data analyses at the SSRC since 2012.
+In her research, she uses open source data to identify crime patterns and trends for gender-based violence and crime prevention techniques.
+She is currently leading a team to build an open-source data visualization tool for the COVID-19 Online Prevalence of Emotions in Institutions Database (COPE-ID).
+Using COPE-ID, she is also conducting research studies on COVID-19 misinformation alongside identifying emotions expressed throughout the COVID-19 pandemic for NSF funded projects.
+In early 2024, Megan and colleagues additionally released the open-source Artificial Intelligence Applications for Social Science Research database, which includes 250 AI tools that can be used for literature reviews, data collection or analyses, and research dissemination.

 Ben Porter, PhD